I've always been one of those people who want to share cool stuff I've found, and there's a ton of it that swirls thru my head all the time.

 So I put the video camera in my friend Bill's hand, and told him we were going to make a cooking show.
 We made puttanesca, and it was a blast.
 GardenFork was born.

-GardenFork is this eclectic mix of DIY, Cooking, Gardening, Home Improvement, and whatever cool stuff I think might be fun to share with people.
+GardenFork is an eclectic mix of DIY, Cooking, Gardening, Home Improvement, Beekeeping, and whatever other cool stuff is swirling in my head and I think might be fun to share with people.

 "How did you learn all this stuff, did you take a class?"